 Importantly, Ambassadors will also have a demonstrated track record of empowering all girls and women in STEMM regardless of their background or profession.
-Ambassadors are nominated by the Executive and approved by the Board.
-Successful nominees are invited to serve a three year term.
+Ambassadors are nominated and approved by the Board.

 “As a country we need to do a better job of attracting women into science careers and allowing the scientific talent we have to reach their full potential”

 Dr Leonie Walsh is a respected leader and expert practitioner of industrial technology development and commercialisation, with a career evolving from large multi-national corporations across diverse applications, markets and geographies to current roles as a leader and strategic adviser to industry, government and academia in the areas of business development, collaboration, technology commercialisation, and the future skilled workforce.
 Dr Walsh has accumulated more than 25 years of technology leadership experience in a broad range of industrial applications both locally and globally.
 She has worked in companies such as Dow Chemical, Henkel and Visy with a focus on the development and commercialisation of technology.
 She is Board Chair for C4NET (Centre for New Energy Technologies) and was Victoria’s first Lead Scientist (2013-2016).
 Leonie is an outstanding advocate for early career researchers and women in STEMM across all professional sectors.